appfoundry/Reliant/README.md

 testing.
 This makes the use of external configuration files and/or macros obsolete, which yields more robust code.

-So what you need to use this configurator is a factory class.
+So what you need to use in this configurator, is a factory class.
 The methods in this class will be responsible for creating your objects.
 In order for the framework to detect these methods, you will need to follow some naming conventions on them.